-Another promise on our 100-day Action Plan is the provision of assistance to small gold miners.
+6.7 Mr. Speaker, another promise on our 100 day Action Plan is the provision of assistance to small gold miners.
 I am pleased to announce that eligible gold miners will be exempted from the payment of custom duties on fuel, matting, ATVs, jack hammer drills, flex hoses, expanding metals, pumps, pump housing, impellers, shaft and engines.
-Pursuant to the Customs Duties (Amendment) (No.1) Order 2004, the Government will enter into a new agreement with the Guyana Geology and Mines Commission and the Guyana Gold and Diamond Miners Association (GGDMA) to give effect to the grant of these tax exemptions.
+Pursuant to the Customs Duties (Amendment) (No.1) Order 2004, the Government will enter into a new agreement with the Guyana Geology and Mines Commission (GGMC) and the Guyana Gold and Diamond Miners Association (GGDMA) to give effect to the grant of these tax exemptions.